The purpose of this introductory section is to prepare you conceptually and technically for the materials presented on

 We appreciate any comments and suggestions about the materials, welcome any questions about the concepts or content, and most certainly encourage notification of errors of any kind!

-If you are enrolled in a course using these materials, you should post such comments on the appropriate course discussion boards otherwise contact Dr. Robert Parker directly.
+If you are enrolled in a course using these materials, you should post such comments on the appropriate course discussion boards otherwise contact Dr. Yichao Yu directly.

 Most links (even to outside materials) will load in your current window.
 If you wish to keep your current “starting” page available, open any links in a new window or tab using “right-click” or keyboard shortcuts.